New Road, Worcester: Overview

 The ground is situated in central Worcester, on the west bank of the River Severn, overlooked by Worcester Cathedral on the opposite bank.
 Immediately to the northwest is a road called New Road, part of the A44, hence the name.
 To the northwest is Cripplegate Park.

 Originally, the freehold to the ground was owned by the Dean and Chapter of Worcester Cathedral.
 In 1896, the leasehold was obtained by club secretary Paul Foley upon payment of a modest rent, and the first match (against Berkshire) was played there on 28–29 July of the following year.
 At the time, Worcestershire was part of the newly created Minor Counties Championship, which Foley had been largely responsible in establishing.
 Having won the competition in its first four years, from 1895 to 1898, the club applied successfully for first-class status.
-The first County Championship match at New Road was held on 4–6 May 1899, when the home side lost to Yorkshire by 11 runs.
+The first County Championship match at New Road was held on 4–6 May 1899, when the home team lost to Yorkshire by 11 runs.
 The land was finally purchased in 1976 for the sum of £30,000.
-The capacity of the ground is 4,500, small by first-class standards.
+The capacity of the ground is 4,900, small by first-class standards.

 There is a small cricket shop located just outside the ground, selling cricket equipment, clothing, books and accessories.
 This shop opened in July 2008, replacing a long-standing older shop inside the ground.
 The shop also contains the administrative office for ticket sales and enquiries.

 Elton John performed to a crowd of 17,000 at the ground in June 2006.